cedrata/brainfuck-compiler/README.md

 About styling please refer to [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) docs

+The `static/.nojekyll` file is required in order to make css styling effective when hosting on GitHub pages.
 ## Building & Deploy

 To deploy your static content to github pages run: